DON’T BECOME ANOTHER VICTIM

-Oilfields can also have barriers making it difficult to access the location to outsiders.
+Oilfields can also have barriers making it difficult for outsiders to access the location.
 Rough and muddy terrain may become completely impassible during inclement weather.
 Some fields also are located behind locked gates, make sure that the first responders are not trapped behind these gates while you are busy performing CPR.

 Other gasses, such as natural gasses and benzene, can also cause respiration to cease when inhaled in sufficient quantities.
 These gasses are also explosive and can become a secondary fire hazard.
 Pay attention to your surroundings especially if there may be any leaks or other releases of fluids nearby so that appropriate action can be taken before performing CPR.

 Depending on the size, density, and activity level of the oilfield, there may be many other operations happening at the same time as the emergency.
 If operations are well planned and communicated, then these other operations may be of help during an emergency.
 If planning and communications are poor, then they may increase the amount of chaos and distraction while emergency responders are attempting to find the location.
 Simultaneous operations, or SIMOPS, should be able to shut down and group up in a muster area in case of an emergency in order to pool resources and provide a clear, unimpeded pathway for the emergency response.